dbc2201/GLAU_BCSC0002/Installation/JDK.md

 9. On the right-hand side, there will be an option for "New" and then click "Browse", in the new window that opened go to the path described in step number 3 and click "ok".
 10. Close all the windows by clicking "ok"

+## Steps for Linux
+Chances are, your distribution on Linux will already have some version of Java JDK installed, if not, then atleast the JRE, you can go to the next section and verify it.

 ---

 ## How to verify your installation